TheCowboyAI/nixos-flashstor/readme.md

 - eMMC
   - eMMC Flash Storage for the OS (currently occupied by Asus Software)

-These are all setup in normal Nix files.
+These are all setup in normal Nix files as modules.

 We will boot from USB and assign available drives using [openZFS](https://openzfs.org/wiki/Main_Page)

 We also install [MinIO](https://min.io/) to support Object Stores (S3) and Kubernetes operator integration.

-This is already available as a service in NixOS.
+MinIO is already available as a service in NixOS.

 We want to setup replication to a cloud provider.
-We chose [Wasabi](https://wasabi.com/), but any Block Storage Provider work with by changing the configuration.
+We chose [Wasabi](https://wasabi.com/), but any Block Storage Provider works by changing the configuration.

 ## flake.nix
 This flake sets all the required inputs.